iamthewit/stock-exchange/README.md

 Hexagonal Architecture is a layered architecture comprising three layers: Domain, Application, Infrastructure.

 Imagine three concentric circles with the Domain in the middle surrounded by the Application which is then surrounded by the Infrastructure.
 This layering gives us our separation of concerns but also our dependency structure.
+The dependencies point inwards.

 - The Domain layer depends on nothing
 - The Application layer depends on the Domain layer